gravitational/teleport/e/rfd/0021e-github-iam-integration.md

 metrics:

-- The integration setup funnel showing how many users started enrolling the integration and succesfully completed or fell off at a certain stage, similar to existing Discover flows.
+- The integration setup funnel showing how many users started enrolling the integration and successfully completed or fell off at a certain stage, similar to existing Discover flows.
 - Periodic reporting of the number of Github-synced access lists per tenant and the number of members in them to be able to see how the overall usage of